 The Butterfly Effect has the events of roughly half of Evan's blackouts caused by his older self going back to them, while the other half were normal initially, but could be changed by his older self.
 One blackout even has examples of both.
 Also, it is established early on that Evan is the only who has any memory of the old timelines, but at one point another character notices a change in the timeline for no apparent reason.

 Frequency is one big Timey Wimey Ball.
-You've got the son talking to the dad on the same ham radio, and even the whole "changes happen in sync with each other deal" mentioned in the Kamen Rider Den-O note above.
+You've got the son talking to the dad on the same ham radio, and even the whole "changes happen in sync with each other" deal.
 The first time John changes history and saves his father, he suddenly has memories of both timelines, which is promptly dropped for the rest of the film as from then on he only has memories of how things originally happened.

 The Lake House was a horrible mixture of Time Travel ideologies.
 In some ways the timeline is constant — the guy she kissed at the party turns out to be the guy she's communicating with in the past.
 Yet in other ways the timeline is variable — she tells him how she misses the trees, so he plants one at the place she's going to live at — which she magically doesn't notice having grown until after she sent him that letter.
 And then there's the grandfather paradox involving the (lack of a) car accident at the end/beginning of the film, causing her to go/not go to the lake house and end up communicating/not communicating with the guy in the first place.
 And there's also the dog in the past timeline who responded to the name given to it in the future timeline.